Hubert Gough: Edwardian era

 Gough returned as a Regular Army captain in the 16th Lancers on 23 August 1902, but the following month was appointed brigade major of the 1st Cavalry Brigade at Aldershot on 24 September 1902 with promotion to the substantive rank of major on 22 October 1902.
 His brevet rank of lieutenant colonel took effect the following day (23 October 1902).

-Gough was appointed an instructor at Staff College on 1 January 1904 and served there until 1906 under Colonel Henry Rawlinson as commandant.
+Gough was appointed an instructor at the Staff College on 1 January 1904 and served there until 1906 under Colonel Sir Henry Rawlinson as the college's commandant.
 Gough was the first instructor to win the college point-to-point.
-Gough was promoted brevet colonel on 11 June 1906 and substantive lieutenant colonel on 18 July 1906, continuing to serve at Staff College.
+Gough was promoted brevet colonel on 11 June 1906 and substantive lieutenant colonel on 18 July 1906, continuing to serve at the Staff College.
 He was appointed commanding officer (CO) of the 16th (Queen's) Lancers on 15 December 1907.
 He was still the youngest lieutenant colonel in the army.

 After a fortnight on half-pay from 19 December 1910, Gough was promoted temporary brigadier general and appointed general officer commanding (GOC) of the 3rd Cavalry Brigade at the Curragh (1 January 1911).
 In June 1912 he was created a CB in the 1912 Birthday Honours.

 Curragh incident

 With Irish Home Rule due to become law in 1914, the Cabinet were contemplating some form of military action against the Ulster Volunteers who wanted no part of it.
 Gough was one of the leading officers who threatened to accept dismissal in the ensuing Curragh incident.

 On the morning of Friday 20 March, Arthur Paget (Commander-in-Chief, Ireland) addressed senior officers at his headquarters in Dublin.
-By Gough's account (in his memoirs Soldiering On), he said that "active operations were to commence against Ulster," that officers who lived in Ulster would be permitted to "disappear" for the duration, but that other officers who refused to serve against Ulster would be dismissed rather than being permitted to resign, and that Gough – who had a family connection with Ulster but did not live there – could expect no mercy from his "old friend at the War Office" (Sir John French).
+By Gough's account (in his memoirs Soldiering On), he said that "active operations were to commence against Ulster", that officers who lived in Ulster would be permitted to "disappear" for the duration, but that other officers who refused to serve against Ulster would be dismissed rather than being permitted to resign, and that Gough – who had a family connection with Ulster but did not live there – could expect no mercy from his "old friend at the War Office" (Sir John French).
 French, Paget and Spencer Ewart had in fact (on 19 March) agreed to exclude officers with "direct family connections" to Ulster.
 In making an ultimatum, Paget was acting foolishly, as most might have obeyed a direct order.
 Paget ended the meeting by ordering his officers to speak to their subordinates and then report back.
 Gough also sent a telegram to his brother Johnnie, Douglas Haig's Chief of Staff at Aldershot.
 Gough did not attend the second meeting in the afternoon, at which Paget stated that the purpose of the move was to overawe Ulster rather than fight.

 That evening Paget informed the War Office by telegram that 57 officers preferred to accept dismissal (it was actually 61 including Gough).
-Gough was suspended from duty and he and 2 of his 3 colonels were summoned to the War Office to explain themselves.
+Gough was suspended from duty and he and two of his three colonels were summoned to the War Office to explain themselves.